 - goal-setting, with initial & ongoing assessment

-- upgrading job-related essential skills, including Apprenticeship math
+- upgrading job-related essential skills, including Apprenticeship math, digital technology

 - practical skills focused on individual goals